flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

-If you are using `textScaleFactor` to scale dimensions that are not font sizes, there are no generic rules for migrating the code to nonlinear scaling, and it may require the UI to be implemented differently.
+If you are using `textScaleFactor` to scale dimensions that are not font sizes, there are no generic rules for migrating the code to nonlinear scaling, and it might require the UI to be implemented differently.
 Reusing the `MyTooltipBox`
 example:
 ```dart
 MyTooltipBox(